DKMS-LSL/typeloader/user_manual/multiple_alleles.md

 They are ordered by their allele number (and hence the order in which they were uploaded), NOT by their locus.
 (You find this number as part of the column "Target allele".)
 If needed, you can sort by or filter on any of the columns, though.

-You can also click any of these alleles to investigate them in the allele details area below.
+You can also click any of these alleles to investigate them in the Allele Details area below.